KevCui/tempmail/README.md

 # tempmail

-> Use [temp-mail](https://temp-mail.org/) disposal email service from your terminal.
+> Use [temp-mail](https://temp-mail.org/) disposable email service from your terminal.

 ## Table of Contents